SamFung8/Equipment-Reservation-And-Borrowing-System/README.md

 be a web-based system with a user-friendly GUI to support Senior Technician (Administrator), Technician and Student.
 Their usages of the system are identified as follows:

-• Student: equipment reservation, check personal borrowing records__
+• Student: equipment reservation, check personal borrowing records <br />
-• Technician: inventory management, handle check-in/out of equipment, lookup overdue items__
+• Technician: inventory management, handle check-in/out of equipment, lookup overdue items <br />
-• Senior Technician: check the analytic & report, account management__
+• Senior Technician: check the analytic & report, account management <br />